Do solar panels increase the value of your home?

 1-20

-However, as you can see below, solar can help the average property with an area of 100 square metres to quickly lift its EPC rating from D to C – or even to B, with a couple more panels.
+As you can see below, solar can help the average property with an area of 100 square metres to raise its EPC rating from D to C – or even to B, with a few more panels.

 No. of solar panels